Stunga16/healthcare-SQL-analytics-project/README.md

 # 👩‍💻 About Me

-Sucharita Tunga — Data Scientist with 5+ years of experience in analytics & data modeling.
+Sucharita Tunga — Data Scientist with 5+ years of experience in Data analytics and Data science

 Permanent Resident, Canada.